Arthur Ernest Cowley: Bodley's Librarian

 He returned to Oxford as Bodley's Librarian, succeeding Falconer Madan, in 1919 (the year in which he was appointed as a Fellow of the British Academy).
 He abandoned, for reasons of expense, the publication of the catalogue of printed books and began a new catalogue on printed slips for post-1919 publications.
 He worked towards a united management system for the libraries of the university, with the Bodleian taking over other libraries as dependent institutions.
 In 1923, a Bodleian assistant librarian was placed in charge of the law library; in 1927, the Radcliffe Library and Indian Institute Library were annexed to the Bodleian; and in 1929 the library of Rhodes House was inaugurated.
 Space for acquisitions was a perennial problem; coins and engraved portraits were transferred to the Ashmolean Museum, and Cowley's preferred option of an extension to the Bodleian opposite its main site was eventually accepted just before he retired.

 During his time as Bodley's Librarian, he continued to pursue his own research interests, and was regarded as one of the leading Semitic scholars of the time.
 In 1923 he published The Aramaic Papyri of the Fifth Century, a revision of his 1906 work, incorporating the critical results of the best-known Semitic scholars, his original text largely unaltered.
 He translated from German into English the last complete significant edition of Wilhelm Gesenius' Hebrew grammar, revised by Emil Kautzsch; this edition is still widely used in Hebrew language studies around the world in the 21st century.

 Illness and death

 Cowley had an operation in May 1931 to remove a tumour.
 He convalesced in hospital until early August.
 He was awarded a knighthood in June, and resigned from the Bodleian on grounds of ill-health on 31 July.
 He suffered a stroke in Eastbourne during his recovery, and a second stroke after his return to Oxford, where he died on 12 October 1931.
 The bulk of his estate was left to the university for the use of the Bodleian.
 He had married in 1913, and had adopted two sons.
+He left a reputation of having been a "great pioneer" of Elephantine studies.